yosephyne/yosephyne.github.io/content/about/index.md

 ### Lisa Marie Josefine Eichhöfer

-I am a student of Social and Business Communication at the prestigious Berlin University of the Arts (UdK Berlin).
+I am a student of Social and Business Communication at the Berlin University of the Arts (UdK Berlin).
 My expertise lies in communication between different interest groups, with a focus on moderating conversations, representing interests, and translating across different parties.

 ### Professional Profile
 I have extensive experience in **human resources**, **social media branding**, and **communication through artificial intelligence (AI)**.
 I am particularly passionate about how AI is transforming communication.